Akshayrrao/Nursery-management-system-master/README.md

 # Nursery-management-system-master
-Nursery management system to buy plants..
+Nursery management system to buy plants.

 ## This is a Static Website used to Buy a Nurcery Plant: